-Following the Taylor Review on Modern Working Practices, the government has published a consultation paper on pregnancy and maternity discrimination.
+Following the Taylor Review on Modern Working Practices, the government has proposed changes to employment law.

 Is your workplace culture contributing to the ‘psychological harm’ of your employees?
 It sounds dramatic but a survey of 4,000 employees commissioned by Business in the Community (BITC) and Mercer Marsh Benefits suggests that employers aren’t doing enough to address the effect of work on employees’ mental health.
 Getting top billing for their negative effect…